 By consolidating in what has historically been a highly fragmented market, PharMerica has secured its position as one of the largest institutional pharmacy providers in the country.
 It has grown geographically by acquiring smaller, regional competitors that operate in markets the company wishes to enter.
 It also targets new sales and retention of existing clients.
 To that end, the company is looking to broaden its product and service offerings into new areas.
 PharMerica continues to expand its digital offerings to keep up with growing demand from customers for such services.

 Organic growth is being fueled by a strong pipeline of new drugs, increased patient utilization, and a favorable pricing environment.
 Over the past few years the company has been beefing up the amount of generic drugs it dispenses as a way to reduce costs and capture more customers.
 More than 80% of the prescription drugs PharMerica dispensed in 2013 were generic (compared to roughly 70% in 2008).
 This number is likely to increase as more pharmaceutical companies lose exclusivity patents and additional generics are introduced to the market.
-However, selling generics is a double-edged sword since a shift from brand-to-generic decreases PharMerica's revenue, but at the same time improves gross margins.
+However, selling generics is a double-edged sword since a shift from brand to generic decreases PharMerica's revenue, but at the same time improves gross margins.

 Mergers and Acquisitions